 Click on the Edit Settings link under your music system; you will be taken to the settings page for your music system, as shown below.
-You can configure all of your music system's settings here.
-In particular, you can rename your music system at any time by clicking on the system name under the General tab; note that music systems and rooms are now considered as separate entities within your Linn account, therefore when renaming your music system you may wish to avoid names such as 'Living Room' or 'Kitchen', instead opting for names such as 'My Majik DSM' or 'My Akurate DSM'.
+You can configure all your music system's settings here.
+You can rename your music system at any time by clicking on the system name under the General tab; note that music systems and rooms are now considered as separate entities within your Linn account, therefore when renaming your music system, you may wish to avoid names such as 'Living Room' or 'Kitchen', instead opting for names such as 'My Majik DSM' or 'My Akurate DSM'.

-🕾 linn MY MAJIK K DSM 🤃 space.optimisation 🗸
+🕾 linn MY MAJIK DSM 💮 space.optimisation 🗸

 YOUR HOME

 Music Systems

 LINN

 Privacy

-Help & Support ADD SPEA AKERS Status: Online
+Help & Support ADD SPEAKERS Status: Online

-GENERAL DISPLAY SOURCES MUSIC OUTPUTS VOLUME MORE $\lor$
+GENERAL DISPLAY SOURCES MUSIC OUTPUTS VOLUME MORE ~

 System Name My Majik DSM

-DEVICI CES
+DEVICES

 Network Player Majik DSM >

 Speakers Add Speakers +

 You may also add multiple music systems to your Linn account; each music system will then be listed on the Music Systems page, as shown below.
-Note that you can also remove a music system from your Linn account at any time by clicking on the : drop-down menu under the music system and clicking on Remove, or through Linn Kazoo.
+Note that you can also remove a music system from your Linn account at any time by clicking on the i drop-down menu under the music system and clicking on Remove, or through Linn Kazoo.